 About the Undergraduate Senate

 The Undergraduate Senate is the designated representative for Stanford undergraduates.
 Comprised of 15 undergraduate students from all majors and classes, the Senate is responsible for a myriad of projects within the ASSU system.
-It meets weekly on Tuesdays at 7 pm in Nitery 209.
+It meets weekly on Tuesdays at 8:00pm PT in Nitery 209 and on Zoom.
+Zoom link is here and the password is 123456.
 Students may subscribe to the senate's public email list here.

 The Senate's mission aligns overall with the ASSU's three pillars: